TheCaringPlace/Email/docs/entities.md

 **Purpose**: The primary organizational unit that contains all email-related resources (contacts, templates, campaigns, etc.).

 Each project has unique API keys (public and secret) that are used for programmatic access.
 Projects can configure custom event types for tracking and can verify email identities or domains with AWS SES.
+Projects can optionally define a JSON schema for contact data, which enables structured contact forms and validation.

 **Relationships**:
 - One project has many contacts